 I can’t thank you enough for the beautiful prayer shawl you sent to me.
 It is extremely comforting and I’ve used it to help me find peace and a sense of security.
 It feels full of love, and it makes me feel safe.
 I can’t thank you enough and I am so touched by it and your thoughtfulness.
 With all my love and deep gratitude.

 Please join us if you like to knit or crochet, or want to learn.
-We gather each Tuesday morning from 10:00 am to 12:00 noon in the Library.
+We gather each Tuesday morning from 10:00 am to 12:00 noon in the Meeting Room at St. John’s.
 Every time we add 50 names to our list, we celebrate by going out to lunch.

 The Prayer Shawl Ministry at St. Bede’s began in February 2006.
 We consider with some wonder that, as of March 2016, we had given over 1,000 shawls to people known and unknown to us who need the comfort and warmth a Prayer Shawl offers.